SAP-samples/btp-terraform-samples/released/dsag/betriebstag2024/README.md

 4. Once all is done, you are in your Codespace.

+    > [!IMPORTANT]
-    > **Note** - GitHub codespaces are free for a certain amount of time per month.
+    > GitHub codespaces are free for a certain amount of time per month.
 For the hands-on session the free time is more than enough. **Don't forget to delete your codespace again after the hands-on session!**

     ![Screenshot of GitHub Codespace view on the repository Terraform samples](assets/codespace-screen.png)